/* Rambling Owl addition to remove page titles from blogs */

 Low point ....

-I replied that indeed it was as I rested a boot against the gate to tie my laces.
-My foot slipped off the rail and my forehead connected with the top bar of the gate with an almost cartoonish ‘BONG!’
+I agreed that it was, rested a boot on the gate rail to tie a lace, the foot slipped, and my forehead connected with the top bar of the gate with a prominent *BONG* — a sound so cartoonishly resonant that it deserved a speech bubble.

 "I'm off then."